 Large retailers typically had to acquire or subscribe to hard to manage and expensive tools to upload all the products in their store to the Merchant Feed before they could start their campaigns.
-With Smart Shopping campaigns, it is now easy to provide ad information to the feed directly from the website.
+One major pro of smart shopping campaigns, it is now easy to provide ad information to the feed directly from the website.

 Smart Shopping Allows you to Select “Drive store visits,” as a Smart Goal